Transport Group Aim

 - Its sequel Manual for Streets 2 is at: www.gov.uk/government/publications/manual-for-streets-2

-At the end of 2017, WDC and BCC consulted on proposals for changes to the road layout for Queen Victoria Road and Easton Street.
-These will have the effect of making both roads 2-way again.
+At the end of 2017, WDC and BCC consulted on proposals for changes to the road layout for Queen Victoria Road and Easton Street which have now been implemented.
+These made both roads 2-way again.

 Transport, High Wycombe and History